 Designed to fit the individual and particular needs of each pilot in instrument training, refresher or FAA currency requirements.
+Credits 1-1 Lecture Hours 5-11 Prerequisites Instructor approval.
+Quarters Offered

 AVF 290 : Flight (Alternate)

 Provides additional aircraft flight time to allow the student additional time to increase his/her skill or complete a course of study.
 Includes flight time and follow-up critique.